 - explore community issues that concern them

-- forge community partnerships with local groups that share their concerns or interests;
+- forge partnerships with local community groups that shared their concerns or interests

-The children’s efforts were showcased at a community event on 21 September at Banyule Community Health.
+The children’s community art partnership projects were showcased at community events at Banyule Community Health and Altona North Primary.